ResourceDataInc/Centroid/ruby/README.md

 The Ruby API is available through the `Centroid::Config` class, an instance of which is used to consume the JSON.

-The `Config` class exposes the static `from_file` method, a constructor, and the instance method `for_environment`.
+The `Config` class exposes the `from_file` class method, an initializer, and the instance method `for_environment`.

 #### from_file(filename)

-You can create an instance of `Config` from a JSON file using the static `Centroid::Config.from_file(filename)` method.
+You can create an instance of `Config` from a JSON file using the `Centroid::Config.from_file(filename)` class method.

-In the example below, note the `serverAddress` configuration value is retrieved using the PascalCase `ServerAddress` property even though the value is specified as camelCase in the JSON.
+In the example below, note the `serverAddress` configuration value is retrieved using the snake_case `server_address` method even though the value is specified as camelCase in the JSON.

 ```rb
 # from_file.rb